 Most federal student loans have a six-month grace period, which gives you a break after you leave school before you have to start paying your loans back.
 (PLUS Loans don’t offer this perk.)
 Some private lenders also offer grace periods, but it’s not a guarantee.
 Whether your student loans are federal or private, in most cases, you’ll still accrue interest during the grace period.

 Many lenders offer interest rate reductions if you have your student loan payments automatically deducted from your checking account.
 Be sure to look into that—who doesn’t like a discount?

 Recommended: Now that you know the basics are you ready to learn more?
 Check out SoFi’s student loan help center for guides, advice, and resources.

 Even the best-laid plans can run into obstacles in the real world.
 If you’re struggling to pay your student loans, the worst thing you can do is ignore the problem and stop making payments altogether.
-Defaulting may destroy your credit, and unlike other forms of debt, you can’t get rid of student loans by declaring bankruptcy.
+Defaulting on your student loans may destroy your credit, and unlike other forms of debt, you can’t get rid of student loans by declaring bankruptcy.

-If you can’t afford your payment, contact your servicer to see what your options are.
-If you have a federal loan, you may be eligible to switch to an income-based repayment plan that makes your payments more affordable.
+If you can’t afford your payment, you can contact your servicer to see what your options are.
+If you have a federal loan, you may be eligible to switch to an income-driven repayment plan that helps make your payments more affordable.

-Some private financial service providers offer options to consolidate both federal and private student loans.
-Refinancing isn’t right for everyone, since it may mean you’ll be ineligible for some federal loan benefits, including income-based repayment and loan forgiveness programs.
-But it’s worth looking into whether it can save you money.
+Some lenders, like SoFi, offer options to consolidate both federal and private student loans.
+Refinancing isn’t right for everyone, since it means you’ll be ineligible for federal loan benefits, including income-driven repayment and loan forgiveness programs.
+But it could be worth looking into whether it can save you money.